michaelemery/staticanalysis/README.md

 | UnsafeField | Field set via sun.misc.Unsafe. |
 | UnsafeInitialisation | Allocate an empty instance of a class directly on the heap via sun.misc.Unsafe. |
 *(12 tests)*

-### results

-For a brief summary of analysis and results, see [results help](https://github.com/michaelemery/staticanalysis/tree/master/results).